12 Apr 2023 | What are the Rules and Opportunities for Working While Studying in Australia?

 Finding the right student job in Australia can depend on various factors, including the position you are seeking and your approach to job hunting.
 However, finding work is generally relatively easy, especially in larger cities such as Sydney or Melbourne.
 To increase your chances of success, prepare well by creating a CV that meets Australian standards and gathering references.
 It is also essential to ensure all your paperwork, such as your tax file number, bank account, and English-language CV, is in order.
 You can look for job opportunities through word of mouth, college bulletin boards, alumni associations, and online employment platforms.

 Working while studying in Australia can be an excellent way; with the proper visa and work permit, students can work up to 40 hours per fortnight and unlimited hours during course breaks.
-For more assistance please visit us study abroad consultancy.
+For additional help, check out our study abroad consultancy services and the many options available to students who want to study in the USA, study in the UK, study in Canada, study in Australia, study in Ireland and many other countries.